Skip to main content

 • Transparent git decorator: use oobo exactly like git, or alias git=oobo

-• Agent-native: every command supports --agent for structured JSON; ships with a SKILL.md agents can read
+• Agent-native: every command supports --agent (compact) and --json (full JSON); ships with a SKILL.md agents can read

 • 10 AI tool integrations: Cursor, Claude Code, Gemini CLI, Codex CLI, OpenCode, Copilot, Windsurf, Aider, Zed, Trae